Template Inheritance and Reusability

 While template layout inheritance is one of Latte's most powerful features, it is limited to simple inheritance – a template can only extend one other template.
 Horizontal reuse is a way to achieve multiple inheritance.

-Let's have a set of block definitions:
+Let's have a file with block definitions:

 {block sidebar}...{/block}